bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_block_chain.md

 {% autocrossref %}

-The block chain is collaboratively maintained by anonymous peers on the network, so Bitcoin requires that each block prove a significant amount of work was invested in its creation to ensure that untrustworthy peers who want to modify past blocks have to work harder than honest peers who only want to add new blocks to the block chain.
+The blockchain is collaboratively maintained by anonymous peers on the network, so Bitcoin requires that each block prove a significant amount of work was invested in its creation to ensure that untrustworthy peers who want to modify past blocks have to work harder than honest peers who only want to add new blocks to the blockchain.

 Chaining blocks together makes it impossible to modify transactions included in any block without modifying all following blocks.
-As a result, the cost to modify a particular block increases with every new block added to the block chain, magnifying the effect of the proof of work.
+As a result, the cost to modify a particular block increases with every new block added to the blockchain, magnifying the effect of the proof of work.

 The [proof of work][/en/glossary/proof-of-work]{:#term-proof-of-work}{:.term} used in Bitcoin takes advantage of the apparently random nature of cryptographic hashes.